 I know plenty of excellent teachers who have risen through the ranks, first to a senior teacher and then on to the next step up the ladder to Director of Studies.
 But just because you are a good teacher, does that mean you have what it takes to be a good manager?
 Just because you enjoy teaching does it mean you will enjoy managing?

 In this article, we will have a closer look at what you can expect from a Director of Studies job.
-If, after reading, you think this would be something you’d like to do feel free to browse our ESL jobs and Director of Studies jobs.

 A lot of schools will first look to promote from within, so if you have proven yourself at a school for 2 or 3 years and have shown excellent teaching skills, good people management skills, are organized and responsible and have a bit of luck with the timing of the current DoS leaving, you may find yourself next in line for promotion to DoS.